Aantrreksh/sql-query/sqlref/timeseries_functions_dataproc.md

 Output: Long
 Convert the specified string or timestamp into a value of type Long that contains an epoch millisecond timestamp in [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 - If the input parameter is a string, it is parsed by using the [DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).
-- If the input parameter is a TimeStampType value, it is treated as a Java timestamp.
+- If the input parameter is a TimeStampType value, it is treated as a Java™ timestamp.

 ## General functions
 {: #general_functions}